microsoft/code-with-engineering-playbook/observability/correlation-id.md

 ### Log Correlation

 Log correlation is the ability to track disparate events through different parts of the application.
-Having a Correlation ID provides more context making it easy to building rules on collected logs.
+Having a Correlation ID provides more context making it easy to build rules for reporting and analysis.

 ### Secondary reporting/observer systems

-Using Correlation ID helps a secondary systems to correlate data without application context.
+Using Correlation ID helps secondary systems to correlate data without application context.
 Some examples - generating metrics based on tracing data, integrating runtime/system diagnostics etc. For example, feeding AppInsights data and correlating it to infrastructure issues.

-Trace Observers are secondary reporting systems that work with

 ### Troubleshooting Errors